+Overview of how cancer services are organised and delivered in a multicultural society; the multidisciplinary nature of cancer care.
 Radiotherapy modalities and overview of radiotherapy equipment, concept of radical, palliative, prophylactic and adjuvant treatments.
 Overview of the role of surgery, chemotherapy and hormone therapy.
-Basic principles of pharmacology and the role of pharmaceuticals in managing radiotherapy side effects.
+Basic principles of pharmacology in relation to radiotherapy practice.